 The Library workshops will help you get started and support your ongoing information finding needs.
 Attending these workshops can help you explore and learn how to use the vast variety of resources for your academic studies and assessments.
 You will develop the skills and knowledge in finding, evaluating and managing relevant high level information which would be useful for your studies.

-- Searching Skills Series (Sep-Oct 2023)
+- Assignment Support Series (Sep-Oct 2025)

-- Academic Honesty Series (Oct 2023)
+- Academic Honesty and Citation Series (Sep-Oct 2025)

 Title | Date & Time | Venue | Registration |